jaschdoc/dad5-bot/README.md

 # Dad5Bot
-A discord bot for Klandringer
+A discord bot made for and by Dat5 to have fun and experiment with.

 Created with [Discord.js](https://discord.js.org/#/).
-To get understanding of the project, please follow [this guide](https://discordjs.guide/)
+To get understanding of the project, please follow [this guide](https://discordjs.guide/).

 # Getting started
 These are the pre-requisites for running the bot.
 There are installation instructions below, however, you should have setup an application & bot in the discord developer controls.